nx-lr/protea/readme.md

 val minValue = if a < b: a else: b
 ```

-Anyway, 3nity has two ternary conditional operators, which are just syntax sugar for the above if you're not keen on using `if`.
+Anyway, Threenity has two ternary conditional operators, which are just syntax sugar for the above if you're not keen on using `if`.
 That last one, is syntax sugar for `un`...`else`.

 ```dart
 val minValue = a < b ? a : b